GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 New modules
 ------------

+There are two new modules in the core system:

-We have replaced the shell script gmtlogo with a new module :doc:`gmtlogo` that can be used to add the GMT logo to maps and posters.
+:doc:`gmtlogo` is modeled after the shell script with the same name but is now a regular C module that can be used to add the GMT logo to maps and posters.

+:doc:`gmtregress` determines linear regressions in data sets using a variety of norms and regression modes.

-Two new modules have been added to the *potential* supplement:
+Two new modules have also been added to the *potential* supplement:

 :doc:`gmtflexure <supplements/potential/gmtflexure>`:
 	Compute the elastic flexural response to a 2-D (line) load.